 - Genetic information

-Unfortunately, unlawful workplace discrimination happens all the time.
-Most discrimination cases involve an employee being wrongfully terminated and replaced by an individual outside the protected class, or being treated less favorably because of his or her protected characteristic.
-This is referred to as a claim for disparate treatment.
+Most workplace discrimination cases involve an employee being wrongfully terminated and replaced by an individual outside the protected class, or being treated less favorably because of his or her protected characteristic.

 To raise a presumption of discrimination, an employee must show he or she: